Ensure Smooth Business Operations with an Efficient EDI Support

 • Cost – What are the upfront and ongoing costs?
 Does the solution charge per document, per user, or have a flat monthly fee?
 Cheaper options may lack features from EDI service providers in the USA.

 • Features – What EDI standards are supported?
 Can documents be configured?
-How t do they carry data mapping and validation?
+How t do they carry out data mapping and validation?
 What reporting is available?
 More features from electronic data interchange providers enable greater efficiency.

 • Scalability – Can the solution grow as business needs grow?
 Does it support increasing document volumes and new trading partners easily?
 Look for flexible, cloud-based options.